 $Servers | ForEach {Enable-ExchangeCertificate -Thumbprint CC27E84F420B4452617D90638EC3AA6CF127DAA9 -Services "SMTP,IIS" -Server $_ -Confirm:$False -Force}

 This enables the certificate for the SMTP and IIS services.
+It will also overwrite the default SMTP certificate.
 You can chose the correct assignment for your environment.
 The Exchange 2016 documentation for Enable-ExchangeCertificate lists all the options.

 Verifying Certificate Assigned To Services on Multiple Exchange Servers